Jigyasa7890/jigyasa-demo/README.md

 # jigyasa-demo
-This is my first Git Repository
+This is my first Git Repository.
+Author - Jigyasa Gupta